reggieray/fluent-test/README.md

 }
 ```

-Both options are valid depending on your scenario.
+Both approaches are valid and can be chosen depending on the complexity of your tests and your preferences.